KaylaPl4yz/KaylaPl4yz/README.md

 ∆ > I draw for fun!

-∆ > My current style is inspired from my previous styles + Friends styles
+∆ > My current style is inspired from my previous styles + Friends styles.
+You may take inspiration but please dont copy my ponies color for color and acc for acc.
+I worked hard on them ^_^

 ∆ > Whats with the Patreon experience?
 See, I do not have the best experience when it comes to people with Patreon, so I tend to stay away from that as much as I can